-Think you have no time or money to create a beautiful home?
-Not true!
+Want to decorate for the season without spending a lot of time or money?
 This easy spring banner from scrapbook paper can be done in minutes and costs pennies!

 Pinterest is a lie.

 And as one whose business often relies on Pinterest traffic, that statement is like the nail in the coffin.

 But if you know me, transparency is what I do best.